marcsingleton/marcsingleton.github.io/content/posts/workflow-managers/index.md

 #### Exploring the data
 - However, before we can even begin to think about writing code, we first need to understand what the data are and what they look like
 - The goal of this pipeline is to calculate various statistics derived from the counts of words in books, so I've selected 13 books in the public domain, downloaded their plain text files from [Project Gutenberg](https://www.gutenberg.org/), and grouped them into three "genres" under the following directory hierarchy:
+- Footnote: Take these groupings with a grain of salt, especially since Shakespeare is an author

 ```
 data/